2020–21 UEFA Champions League: Third qualifying round

-The losers of Champions Path entered the 2020–21 UEFA Europa League play-off round (Champions Path).
-The losers of League Path entered the 2020–21 UEFA Europa League group stage.

 Play-off round

-The losers of both Champions Path and League Path entered the 2020–21 UEFA Europa League group stage.

 Group stage

 A total of 32 teams played in the group stage, from fifteen countries: 26 teams which entered in this stage, and the six winners of the play-off round (four from Champions Path, two from League Path).

 The draw for the group stage was held on 1 October 2020, 17:00 CEST, at the RTS Studios in Geneva, Switzerland.
 The 32 teams were drawn into eight groups of four, with the restriction that teams from the same association could not be drawn against each other.
 For the draw, the teams were seeded into four pots based on the following principles (introduced starting 2015–16 season):